-“I always had something in me where I just wanted to a rebel.
-I was a terrible, terrible teenager.
+“Something in me made me just want to be a rebel.
+It made me a terrible, terrible teenager.

 “My friendship group was the same.
 Alcohol was so easily accessible, it was never an issue getting it.

 Aoife continued drinking while studying for her A-levels.
 However, when she started university in Brighton, she experienced a change.
-She was still going out a lot and consuming alcohol to excess, but not as much as before, and now considered herself a functional alcoholic.
+She was still going out a lot and consuming alcohol to excess.
+However, because it was not as much as before, she considered herself a functional alcoholic.
 The girl was much happier, learning about textiles while holding down a job and a relationship.
 Unfortunately, it all fell off the rails during her third year of university.
-She returned to London from Brighton to spend 12 months working in fashion, but it turned out to be a difficult time in her life.
-Her relationship came to an end, alongside other circumstances, which saw Aoife drinking to extreme excess once again and succumbing to depression, leaving her bedridden.
-She continued to drink heavily while taking antidepressants, a dangerous combination.
+She returned to London from Brighton to spend 12 months working in fashion.
+However, it turned out to be a difficult time in her life.
+Her relationship came to an end, and other circumstances, saw Aoife drinking to excess again.
+She succumbed to depression, leaving her bedridden.
+She also continued to drink heavily while taking antidepressants, a dangerous combination.

-When Aoife was drinking heavily, it left her vulnerable to sexual harassment and she would often wake up with no idea where she was.
-She also felt the physical effects of overindulging on alcohol, where, for months at a time, she would never suffer a hangover nor eat, causing her to lose over two stones in weight.
+When Aoife was drinking heavily, it left her vulnerable to sexual harassment.
+She would often wake up with no idea where she was.
+And also felt the physical effects of overindulging on alcohol.
+For months at a time, she would never suffer a hangover.
+Shd would not eat, causing her to lose over two stones in weight.
 It got so bad that her family were worried her drinking would eventually cost her her life, so they sent her to a private doctor.

 Fortunately, though, this year Aoife finally stopped drinking, undergoing a medical detox under close supervision to ensure she safely made it through withdrawal.
 She may have finally gotten sober and made it through the other side of addiction, but she still carries the scars, both physical and psychological, from years of heavy drinking.

 While she was using, she noticed her memory was affected.
-Unfortunately, she is now living with brain damage caused by sheer alcohol misuse.
-She had visible bloating of her face as a youngster due to stress on the liver and now has corroded lining of the bladder brought on by dehydration and continual internal infections.
+Unfortunately, she is now living with brain damage caused by longterm alcohol misuse.
+She had visible bloating of her face as a youngster due to stress on the liver.
+Now she has corroded the lining of the bladder brought on by dehydration and continual internal infections.
 Drinking too much alcohol as a young person has robbed her of her memories and caused her to live day-to-day with health problems she may face for the rest of her life.

 She has spoken out about the availability of cheap alcohol and how easy it was to procure from a supermarket or off-license when she was young.
 Miss Bell has also taken issue with how alcohol is advertised, especially considering how potentially dangerous undergoing withdrawal can be.
 Are young people fully aware of the possible risks they may be taking when drinking too much too soon, and how it may affect their life in the long run?

-However, Aoife Bell is now using her experiences to help others in similar situations, by establishing her own advocacy support group, the Mental Health Liberation group, dedicated to assisting and improving services for those suffering mental health problems resulting from alcohol addiction.
-She would like share to everything she has been through, so people can learn from her experiences and avoid making the same mistakes, which all stemmed from drinking too much as a youngster.
+However, Aoife Bell is now using her experiences to help others in similar situations who may have started drinking at 13.
+She has established her own advocacy support group, the Mental Health Liberation group.
+It is dedicated to assisting and improving services for those suffering mental health problems resulting from alcohol addiction.
+She would like share to everything she has been through, so people can learn from her experiences.
+The hope is, they can avoid making her mistakes stemming from drinking too much as a youngster.

-She said: “In the grand scheme of life I’m better but I do still experience mania and real highs and lows.
+She said “In the grand scheme of life I’m better but I do still experience mania; real highs and lows.
 However, I’m not as concerned anymore.

-“Every day is a struggle and I am by no means under any kind of illusion that my journey will be easy.
+“Every day is a struggle and I am not under any illusion that my journey will be easy.
 I have had to accept that I will spend the rest of my life in recovery.”